Network Analyzer

 Graph Types

-• 💡 What is ETC?: Imagine plucking a heavy weight attached to a stiff spring; it bounces up and down for a long time.
+- 💡 What is ETC?: Imagine plucking a heavy weight attached to a stiff spring; it bounces up and down for a long time.
 In the electrical world of filter circuits and amplifiers, how long a signal "lingers (ringing)" after a sudden input affects the crispness of the sound.
-ETC is a special microscope to see "how quickly that energy vanishes"!
+ETC is a feature to observe "how quickly that energy vanishes".

 Display Options